Her Campus Logo Her Campus Logo

 Overall, taking time out of your day to relax and walk away from your daily tasks is beneficial to your mental health.
 Many of us become caught up in assignments and activities and we forget to check-in with ourselves and reset.
 Whenever you feel like you have too much on your plate, remember to take a break!

-Alyssa Threadgill is a senior journalism and theater student at Temple University.
-She is also a Co-Campus Correspondent for Her Campus Temple.
-Alyssa takes great pride in her chapter membership, as she started writing for Her Campus as a freshman in 2020.
+Alyssa Threadgill is a former journalism and theater student at Temple University, who graduated in 2024.
+She was also a Co-Campus Correspondent for Her Campus Temple.
+Alyssa took great pride in her chapter membership, as she started writing for Her Campus as a freshman in 2020.
 She has always had a passion for media and dreamed of being "the next Oprah Winfrey."
 From a young age, she was involved in the performing arts, studying classical ballet, tap and jazz for more than 10 years.
 For Alyssa, having a career in entertainment journalism is the perfect way to combine her two passions.
 For the past few months, she has been working as a freelance entertainment writer, covering film and television press junkets and other interviews.
-Alyssa is also a Multiplatform Programming Intern at 6abc in Philadelphia.
-She is proud to intern at her favorite hometown television station and work alongside journalists she has admired since childhood.
+Alyssa was also a Multiplatform Programming Intern at 6abc/WPVI-TV in Philadelphia.
+She was proud to be an intern at her favorite hometown television station and work alongside journalists she admired since childhood.
 Alyssa's career goals include becoming a Red Carpet correspondent and then later hosting her own entertainment talk show on a national network.

 I'm a social media fanatic.
 Between my work as a rising senior public relations student at Temple University and my personal blog (living-with-love.com) hobby, you can always find me on my phone.
 I'm from a small town in Connecticut and spend my free time doing barre workouts, rewatching television series, and reading new books.
 I joined HC as my first organization at college, and I can't imagine ending my academic career leading anywhere else!